realB12/CRYPTO/b$/GLOSSAR/L/Lightning.md

 ## Uebersicht
-Das Lightning Netzwerk, abgekürzt LN, ist ein auf der BTC-Blockchain basierendes Layer2  Routing-Neztwerk (also KEINE Blockchain) zur Skalierung des auf 7 Transaktionen pro Sekunden limitierten BTC-Layers und zur **Reduktion der Transaktionskosten** auf Cents-Bruchteile statt bis zu 50$ für jede einzelen BTC-Transaktion.
+Das Lightning Netzwerk, abgekürzt **LN**, ist ein auf der BTC-Blockchain basierendes Layer2-Routing-Neztwerk (also per se KEINE Blockchain) zur Skalierung des ansonsten auf 7 Transaktionen pro Sekunden limitierten BTC-Layers und zur **Reduktion der Transaktionskosten** auf Cents-Bruchteile anstatt bis zu 50$ für jede einzelen BTC-Transaktion.

 Fehlverhalten der Teilnehmer wird durch automatisch ausgelöste "Zahlungen" an Betroffene geahndet.

 Hauptsächlich als Peer to Peer Micropayment-system konzipiert, kann das LN zukünftig auch für andere Dienste verwendet werden.
-Zudem ist das LN nicht auf BTC beschränkt solange alle Implementierungen den sogenannt COLT-Standard implementieren.
+Zudem ist das LN **nicht auf BTC beschränkt**, solange alle Implementierungen den sogenannt **COLT-Standard** implementieren.

-Nach einem initialen "Hochladen" (eine sogenannten time-locked, dualsig "funding transaction" auf dem BitcoinNetzwerk) eines damit geblockten BTC-Betrags kann man diesen BTC-Betrag (Satoshis) anonym über sogenannte "Channels" - direkte oder indirekt über "Hopps" geroutete LN Verbindungen - an andere Teilnehmer versenden.
-Dieses LN-Konto kann dabei jederzeit wieder "gelöscht" und damit das dann aktuelle BTC-Guthaben wieder über eine zweite (sogenannte BTC "Settlement Transaction") in die BTC-Blockchain zurückgeführt werden.
-Funding- und Settlement-Transaktion verlangen natürlich die betragsunaghängigen üblichen BTC-TransactionFeed zwischen 5-50$.
+Nach einem initialen "Hochladen" (eine sogenannten time-locked, dualsig "funding transaction" auf dem BitcoinNetzwerk) eines damit geblockten BTC-Betrags kann man diesen BTC-Betrag (Satoshis) anonym über sogenannte "Channels" - direkt oder indirekt über "Hopps" geroutete LN Verbindungen - an andere Teilnehmer versenden.
+Dieses LN-Konto kann dabei jederzeit wieder "gelöscht" und damit das dann aktuelle BTC-Guthaben wieder über eine zweite (sogenannte BTC "Settlement Transaction") in die BTC-Blockchain zurückgeführt werden. **Funding- und Settlement-Transaktion verlangen natürlich die betragsunaghängigen üblichen BTC-TransactionFeed zwischen 5-50$.**

-Da jeder an einer LN-Transaktion beteiltigte Knoten selbst mindestens über den zu transferierenden Betrag auf seinem Konto haben muss, ist LN für grössere adhoc Beträge an beliebige Personen noch nicht geeignet.
-Dedizierte LN-Anbieter die ihre "Kunden" direkt verbinden, springen hier einerseits in die Bresche aber führen auch zu einer gewissen Zentralisierung und mittels entsprechender KYC-Verfahren auch zur Auflösung der Anonymität.
+**Da jeder an einer LN-Transaktion beteiltigte Knoten selbst mindestens über den zu transferierenden Betrag auf seinem Konto haben muss, ist LN für grössere adhoc Beträge an beliebige Personen noch nicht geeignet.**

-Started 2016 it fully launched in 2018 but did not got adoption before 2024.
-2025 Lightning payments are now integrated into large exchanges such as Kraken and Coinbase.
+Dedizierte LN-Anbieter die ihre "Kunden" direkt verbinden, springen hier einerseits in die Bresche, aber führen auch zu einer gewissen Zentralisierung und mittels entsprechender KYC-Verfahren auch zur Auflösung der Anonymität.

+Obewohl schon 2016 initialisiert und 2018 ausgerollt ist LN auch 2026 noch nicht in der Breite akzeptiert obwohl sie in die grossen Börsen wie Kraken oder Coinbase integriert wurde.

 To preserve privacy and security, the network employs an onion routing protocol, wherein each node in the path decrypts only enough information to determine the next hop, without knowledge of the payment's origin or final destination

-Several cryptocurrency wallets offer support for the Lightning Network.
+Immerhin wird LN bereits von einigen CryptoWallets unterstützt.

 ## Key Lessons
-1. Um am LN teilzunehmen, muss man immer zuersts mal eigene **BTCs ins LN "hochladen"** und damit parkieren, wo es dann bis um finalen "Settlement" bleibt (**locked BTC**), resp. kann man über diese BTCs bis zum Settlement (was dauern kann) nicht verfügen.
+1. Um am LN teilzunehmen, muss man immer zuersts mal eigene **BTCs ins LN "hochladen"** und damit parkieren, wo diese BTC dann bis um finalen "Settlement" geparkt bleiben (**locked BTC**), resp. kann man über diese BTCs bis zum Settlement (was dauern kann) nicht verfügen.

 Alternativ kann man auch über einen entsprechenden **LN-OnRamper** wie z.B.
-Cryptobörsen gehen,  an dessen LN-Pool man partizipiert aber damit natürlich a) die Anonymität aufgibt und b) man dem Anbieter vertrauen muss dass er sich nicht einfach verabschiedet.
+Cryptobörsen gehen, an desseren LN-Pools man auf Kosten der Anonymität partizipiert und an deren Pleiterisiko man sich beteiligt.

-2. Um zum Beispiel 1 BTC an einen Empfänger zu senden muss jeder Knoten dazwischen mindestens 1 BTC auf seinem Konto haben.
-Damit nimmt die Anzahl Knoten mit der Höhe des Transaktionswerts ab.
+2. Um zum Beispiel 1 BTC an einen Empfänger zu senden, muss jeder an der Transaktion teilnehmende Knoten mindestens 1 BTC auf seinem Konto haben.
+Damit nimmt die Anzahl verfügbarer Knoten mit der Höhe des Transaktionswerts ab.

-3. Lightning Network is a peer-to-peer payment network and not a blockchain,
+3. Das Lightning Network ist ein peer-to-peer payment network und KEINE Blockchain!

 4. **Fees**: in the Lightning Network, each user can decide the fees they are willing to pay and deploy channels to achieve it.
 2025 fees did vary drastically between nodes or even between payments.
 This means it is possible to pay no fee whatsoever or under 0.5% fees on payments on the Lightning Network.
-Alternatively, if users do not have a proper channel management strategy, they could pay a high amount of fees.
+Alternatively, **if users do not have a proper channel management strategy, they could pay a high amount of fees!**

-2. Jeder Knoten der eine Transaktion weiterleiter erhält einen Bruchteil von einem Rappen **Transactionfees**.
+2. Jeder Knoten der eine Transaktion weiterleitet erhält einen Bruchteil von einem Rappen **Transactionfees**.
 Im LN kann man also als blosser "Router" Geld verdienen!

 3. Die LN App muss für die Dauer von Transaktionen offen resp. permanent am Laufen gehalten werden. (to be checked)

-4. Lightning funzt nicht nur für BTC sondern akzeptiert auch ETC und andere Cryptowährungen.
+4. Lightning funzt nicht nur für BTC,, sondern akzeptiert auch ETC und andere Cryptowährungen.

-5. Granularity – According to Andreas Antonopoulos, some implementations of the Lightning Network allow for payments that are smaller than a satoshi, the smallest unit on the base layer of bitcoin.
+5. **Granularity** – According to Andreas Antonopoulos, some LN implementations allow **payments that are smaller than a satoshi**, the smallest unit on the base layer of bitcoin.

-Privacy – Lightning network payments may be routed through many sequential channels where each node operator will be able to see payments across their channels, but they will not be able to see the source nor destination of those funds if they are non-adjacent.
+6. Privacy – Lightning network payments may be routed through many sequential channels where each node operator will be able to see payments across their channels, but they will not be able to see the source nor destination of those funds if they are non-adjacent.

-5. Alternativ zu Lightning gibt es das sogenannte MONERO Netzwerk
+5. Alternativ zu Lightning gibt es das sogenannte **MONERO Netzwerk**

 6. Centralization doesn't really have any effect on the lightning network.
 The big hubs would have no advantage over smaller hubs, since they can't see the transaction info routing through.
 Also people can choose nodes to connect to, and thus it is much more likely that many medium sized hubs will be created because people will connect to multiple different hubs in case one is down for some reason.

-7. Strike ist eine Schlüsselapplikation für Lightning
+7. **Strike** ist eine Schlüsselapplikation für Lightning

-8. LN interne "Watchtowers" kontrollieren die Channels für Missbrauch
+8. **LN interne "Watchtowers"** kontrollieren die Channels für Missbrauch

 9. Grosse Firmen würden es lieben herauszufinden wer wem Geld sendet.

 10. **Mangelnde Messbarkeit und Transparenz**: Scheinbar ist es schwierig die Anzahl der Knoten, Channels und Transaktionen zu messen da jeder "Messer" einzig und allein Zugriff auf seine eigenen Kanäle hat und nicht sieht was er selber routet oder was ausserhalb seiner eigenen Kanäle passiert resp. gibt es für Lightning keine Chain oder MemPool oder anderes Objekt wo alles zusammenläuft sondern alles läuft hier ohne Lod oder Ledger strikt Peer2peer.

-11. The Lightning Network permits permissionless unilateral exits as a part of the protocol.n other words, any participant in a Lightning channel may close the channel and reclaim their capital as on-chain bitcoin at any time without third-party permission.
-Bei noch offen contracten fallen dabei eventuell Gebühren oder Strafen an (Collaterals).
+11. The Lightning Network permits permissionless unilateral exits as a part of the protocol.
+In other words, any participant in a Lightning channel may close the channel and reclaim their capital as on-chain bitcoin at any time without third-party permission.
+Bei noch offen Kontracten fallen dabei eventuell Gebühren oder Strafen an (Collaterals).

 ## LN Use Cases
 * Anonyme Finanztransaktionen über Ländergrenzen hinweg
 * InGame Payments
-* Als "Router" Transactionfees kassieren (zur Zeit sehr wenig)
+* Als "Router" selber Transactionfees kassieren (zur Zeit sehr wenig)

 ## Transaction Fees
 Given that the Lightning Network is a peer-to-peer payment network and not a blockchain, the fee rates experienced in the network can vary drastically between nodes or even between payments.

 Across most of the digital asset ecosystem, participants are accustomed to having a global fee rate that all users must conform to.
 However, in the Lightning Network, each user can decide the fees they are willing to pay and deploy channels to achieve it.

 This means it is possible to pay no fee whatsoever or under 0.5% fees on payments on the Lightning Network.
 Alternatively, if users do not have a proper channel management strategy, they could pay a high amount of fees.

 An aspect of Lightning transactions that can be attributed to fees is the number of “hops” a transaction requires to find the end address.
 If one was to consider the Lightning Network as a subway system, each “hop” can be compared to a rider having to get off and on to another train, paying a separate fee for each.

 The payment rails in the Lightning Network are channels created between nodes.
 Each node sets their individual fee rate and charges the user for forwarding the transaction to the next node.
 The forwarding of a payment is known as a “hop.”

 The more hops a payment uses, the higher the fee will likely be.

 However, it is possible to pay no fees for a payment if you are paying directly to your channel counterparty.
 This is why having an effective channel strategy is key to achieving low fees.

 Users must be mindful of the channels they open to ensure the fewest number of hops.
 Channels are becoming fewer but more substantial, indicating channel consolidation.